Daring to Dream

 When I think about that moment, I am transported back to a time when I experienced sheer, unadulterated joy.
 I jumped up and down, shed happy tears and hugged the little guy all the way home.
 Looking back today, it's a wonderful reminder that dreams can come true, even when the odds are against it.

-We made many wonderful memories with Rage, and he paved the way for more dogs to come.
+We made many wonderful memories with Rags, and he paved the way for more dogs to come.

 What if you had childlike faith?
 What if, like Crista, you believed that what what you dream about will come to pass?